Syria seizing foreign aid while patients die, medical NGO says

 "So we are setting up these first-aid points, these secret hospitals, at our own risk, to meet the needs of the rest - the civilians who have been shelled, women and children, people who can't get to public hospitals for whatever reason, knowing that a wounded person who goes into a public hospital risks being arrested or executed, because they'll be seen as the enemy."

-He said the government was intercepting large amounts of aid because many donors insisted on going via "recognized" organizations rather than clandestinely like the UOSSM, which has funding from European governments including Switzerland.
+He said the government was intercepting large amounts of aid because many donors insisted on going via "recognised" organisations rather than clandestinely like the UOSSM, which has funding from European governments including Switzerland.

 DYING IN SILENCE